Skip to navigation Skip to content

 • RA will not be assessed for the accommodation they stay in while travelling

-Note: the 2 amounts cannot be combined.
+Note: these 2 amounts cannot be combined.

 RA is generally only payable when the accommodation being rented is regarded as the customer's principal home.

-Rent paid for temporary accommodation does not qualify for RA except in limited circumstances.
+Rent paid for temporary accommodation does not qualify for RA (except in limited circumstances).

 Tell the customer: